 Egypt was called the breadbasket of the ancient world.
 That was the reason the patriarch Jacob and his sons moved down there in the first place.
-The famine was throughout the world in their day, and they went down to Egypt because that was the only place where they could get grain.
+The famine was throughout the world, and they went to Egypt because that was the only place where they could get grain.

-In the land of Egypt there was water and there was grain in abundance.
-Egypt did not have to depend on rainfall, they depended on the river Nile-they even worshiped it!
-It overflowed its banks every spring and there was water in abundance.
+In the land of Egypt there was water and grain in abundance.
+Egypt didn't have to depend on rainfall, they depended on the river Nile-they even worshiped it.
+It overflowed its banks every spring.
 In Egypt you could fill your teakettle anytime you wanted to.

-But for the people of Israel out there on that torrid desert, the cisterns of Egypt are far behind them, and suddenly their source of supply is cut off.
+But for the people of Israel out there on that torrid desert, the cisterns of Egypt were far behind them, and suddenly their source of supply is cut off.
 They find themselves under different circumstances.
-In the wilderness there is always a scarcity of water, and it's a long way from one oasis to another oasis.
+In the wilderness there is always a scarcity of water, and it's a long way from one oasis to another.
 They have not yet found the fountain of living waters.
 It will take them a little while to do that.

 The interesting thing is, they are having a legitimate experience.
 It was normal and natural-certainly there is nothing wrong with thirsting.
-And they are not out there in that wilderness because of some sin in their lives, and they are not out of the will of God.
+And they are not out there in that wilderness because of some sin in their lives, nor are they out of the will of God.
 They are very much in the will of God-and yet they went three days thirsty.
 You explain that.

 May I say to you, the Bible is a mirror for every child of God to look into.
-Paul said, "All these things happened unto them for examples unto us."
-There are a thousand other experiences that Moses could have recorded.
+Paul said, "All these things happened to them as examples for us."
+There are a thousand other experiences Moses could have recorded.
 He recorded only seven because they are examples for us.
-My, we ought to learn the lessons because this thirsting is the experience of every born-again child of God.
+My, we ought to learn the lessons, because this thirsting is the experience of every born-again child of God.

 If you are a child of God, am I not now describing your experience?
-After you were redeemed-after that time you came to Christ and you received Him as Savior and things became different-didn't you find that the cisterns of Egypt failed to satisfy you?
+After you were redeemed-after that time you came to Christ, received Him as Savior, and things became different-didn't you find that the cisterns of Egypt failed to satisfy you?
 Isn't that what happened?
-Remember how, right after you were saved, you attempted to continue in the same lifestyle and it didn't work, it didn't satisfy.
+Remember how, right after you were saved, you attempted to continue in the same lifestyle and it didn't work, it didn't satisfy?
 Wasn't that your experience?

 Then there was that period of soul-thirst, a yearning and a passion for the things of God.
 At first you had trouble finding satisfaction-perhaps still you have not found it.
-Sooner or later, though, if you are a child of God you are going to find where the fountain is.
+Sooner or later, though, if you are a child of God you are going to find the fountain.

-I remember that many of those who were saved years ago when Billy Graham had his first campaign here in Los Angeles went into liberal churches.
+Years ago when Billy Graham had his first campaign in Los Angeles, many were saved but then went into liberal churches.
 One man told me, "I went to a dozen churches!"
-He was saved but he knew almost nothing about the Bible.
-And you talk about going three days in the wilderness without water, this man almost died of thirst!
-Then somebody, out of a clear blue sky, said, "Why don't you go down to the Church of the Open Door in Los Angeles?
-That preacher down there is a rank fundamentalist."
-But this man came anyway and stayed because he was thirsty, and he found the water of the Word here.
+He was saved, but he knew almost nothing about the Bible.
+Talk about going three days in the wilderness without water, this man almost died of thirst!
+Then somebody, out of a clear blue sky, said, "Why don't you go down to the Church of the Open Door?
+That preacher is a rank fundamentalist."
+But this man came to my church anyway.
+He stayed because he was thirsty, and he found the water of the Word there.